tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 Delegated credentials limit the exposure of the private key used in a (D)TLS connection by limiting its validity period.
-An attacker who compromises the private key of a delegated credential can cannot create new delegated credentials, but they can impersonate the compromised party in new TLS connections until the delegated credential expires.
+An attacker who compromises the private key of a delegated credential cannot create new delegated credentials, but they can impersonate the compromised party in new TLS connections until the delegated credential expires.